Information regarding additional 2021-2022 Darcy Lecture requests

 Video: Only GWF or its parent, the National Ground Water Association (NGWA), has the authority to record any of the Darcy Lecture presentations.
 GWF and NGWA will record the lectures and post them on the appropriate website at the end of the lecturer’s term.
-Hosts must attest that no recording of the lecture will occur.
+Hosts must attest that no recording of the lecture by them or attendees will occur.

 Click here to submit your request to host the 2021-2022 Darcy Lecture.
 Submissions must be made online using this form and must be received by August 27, 2021 at 11:59 p.m.
 ET to be considered.